Women's National Basketball Association: Houston domination and league expansion (1997–2000)

+Cynthia Cooper entered the WNBA at age 34 and won Finals MVP in each of the Houston Comets' four championships.

-The WNBA centered its marketing campaign, dubbed "We Got Next," around stars Rebecca Lobo, Lisa Leslie, and Sheryl Swoopes.
+The WNBA centered its marketing campaign, dubbed "We Got Next", around stars Rebecca Lobo, Lisa Leslie, and Sheryl Swoopes.
 In the league's first season, Leslie's Los Angeles Sparks underperformed, and Swoopes sat out much of the season due to her pregnancy.
 Perhaps the WNBA's first star was MVP Cynthia Cooper, Swoopes' teammate on the Houston Comets.
 The Comets defeated Lobo's New York Liberty in the first WNBA championship game.
 The initial "We Got Next" advertisement ran before each season until it was replaced with a "We Got Game" campaign.